-Due to the laboratory requirements for sprinklers, alarms and other systems, these program is offered full-time, during the day.
+Due to the laboratory requirements for sprinklers, alarms and other systems, this program is offered full time, during the day.

 A typical semester has 20 hours per week, Monday to Friday.
 A typical day will have about four hours of class but these classes can be scheduled anytime between 8 a.m. and 6 p.m.
 We do our best to schedule classes as close together as possible, but this is not always possible.

 Yes, you need to take a skills assessment for this program.